 How can I prevent or lower my chances of getting HPV or genital warts?

-The safest way to prevent getting other types of HPV is to NOT have sexual contact.
+The safest way to prevent getting HPV is to NOT have sexual contact.

-If you are having sexual contact, it is important to know that you can reduce your risk of infection by having sexual contact with only one partner who only has sexual contact with you.
+If you are having sexual contact, it is important to know that you can decrease your risk of infection by having sexual contact with only one partner who only has sexual contact with you.
 Using condoms every time you have sex gives you some protection, but condoms aren’t perfect.
-Condoms don’t cover a man’s scrotum (the sack where the testicles are located) which can become infected with HPV.
+Condoms don’t cover the scrotum (the sack where the testicles are located) which can become infected with HPV.
 It just takes skin-to-skin contact to get the virus.
-Avoid having oral sex to prevent certain HPV infections that may cause oropharynx cancers (cancers in the back of throat, base of tongue and tonsils).
-Dental dams may offer some protection against HPV infections from oral sex with a partner who has HPV.
+Using dental dams during oral sex may help lower your risk of HPV infections that cause oropharynx cancers (cancers in the back of throat, base of tongue and tonsils).

 HPV vaccines are also a very important and safe way to lessen your risk of getting HPV (see below).

 Is there a vaccine that lessens my chance of getting HPV?

 Yes.There used to be three different vaccines that protect young women against 2, 4, or 9 different types of HPV.

 Since the end of 2016, Gardasil 9® is the only available vaccine in the United States.

 The vaccines work best in people who have not yet come in contact with these viruses.
 This is why the vaccine is recommended for all 11 and 12 year olds, however, vaccination may begin as early as age 9 years old.
 Adolescents and young adults 13-26 years of age who have yet to receive the vaccine or who have not completed the vaccine series should receive a catch-up vaccine.
 Adults up to 45 years old should talk to their health care provider about whether they should also be vaccinated. .